Flash-X/Milhoja/docs/UserManual/input_interface.rst

 """""""""""
 The data in this array is copied to the device being used, then data is copied back from the device to the same array.
 Arrays in tile_in_out must have specified start_in, end_in, start_out, and end_out indices, since the array may possibly return less (or more?) data than it was packed with.
-Currently, this section does not support different array extents for packing and unpacking.
+Because of this, arrays specified in here do not currently support different spatial dimensions for packing and unpacking, and only support changing the number of variables.

 * **type**: The data type of the items in the array to be copied in.
 * **start_in**: The starting index of the array when being copied in.